bernardopires/django-tenant-schemas/docs/install.rst

             # ..
         }
     }

+Add `tenant_schemas.routers.TenantSyncRouter` to your `DATABASE_ROUTERS` setting, so that the correct apps can be synced, depending on what's being synced (shared or tenant).

+    DATABASE_ROUTERS = (
+        'tenant_schemas.routers.TenantSyncRouter',
+    )

 Add the middleware ``tenant_schemas.middleware.TenantMiddleware`` to the top of ``MIDDLEWARE_CLASSES``, so that each request can be set to use the correct schema.